What is Coming Out, and why is it Important to do it?

 In simple terms, coming out is the process when a person tells others about their sexual orientation or gender identity.
 It can be a very personal and intimate moment when a person shares their feelings with those around them.
 Coming out can happen in different situations and at different ages.

-Why is it Worth Coming Out?
+Why is It Worth Coming Out?

 Coming out has many functions, including playing an important role in the global community.
 However, in this article, we have tried to show in what way coming out is important for the individual.